-Join Jen Kramer for an in-depth discussion in this video What is Foundation?, part of Up and Running with Foundation 4.
+Join Jen Kramer for an in-depth discussion in this video What is Foundation?, part of Learning Foundation 4.

 Foundation is a front end frame work created by Zurb, a web design and …development company, to streamline building websites. …Front end refers to the client side of the website. …That's the part of the website that's displayed in the browser window that's …visible to the public.
 A framework is a bunch of codes that's …been written for you already, which you can use to build your website. …Pre-written code?
 That sounds like a terrible idea, doesn't it? …It sounds like you can't adapt that code to do anything. …You can't make it match your Photoshop or your fireworks design, you'll have to …stick with whatever you're given.
 A site built with foundation must be …immediately recognizable, like the default WordPress Joomla or Drupal …templates and themes that are just so instantly recognizable.…